JJSimo/Notes/cheet.md

 `locate file.txt`
 useful to find where a file/program is located   (to update the file type -->  `sudo updatedb`)

+`which ls`
+find where a tool is installed (also check if it's installed)

 -------
 ## Tools